Extracting Color Properties from Tailwind CSS

-When creating the Icon component, we wanted to take in properties related to color as props and add them to the className.
+When creating an icon component, I wanted to receive color-related properties as props and add them to className.

-The icon is made up of SVGs, and instead of specifying fill and stroke values manually, I wanted to use Tailwind CSS's autocomplete to color the className.
+Icons are composed of SVG, and instead of directly specifying fill and stroke values, I wanted to use Tailwind CSS's autocompletion to specify colors in className.

-For example, I wanted to write the following code
+For example, I wanted to write code like this:

 interface IconProps {